 While performing the sanitary surveys, several residents indicated that surrounding properties had apparent problems associated with their OLDS including green lush grass, odors, ponding water/sewage, sluggish drains and system overflow.
-Businesses in the four municipalities have expressed a need for central sewage in commercial zoning areas during public meetings.
+Businesses in the three municipalities have expressed a need for central sewage in commercial zoning areas during public meetings.

-Records of OLDS system repairs and permits for each municipality were reviewed for the previous 5 years (2014-2019).
+Records of OLDS system repairs and permits for each municipality were reviewed between the years of 2014 and 2019.
 In Matamoras Borough, there were 36 permits issued for repairs and installations.
 In the portion of Westfall Township in the planning area, there were 7 repair permits.
 In Milford Borough, there were 14 repair permits.
-In Milford Township, there were 20 repair permits issued.